l10es/lab-companion/README.md

 # Lab-companion

 ## Description
-This web application assist to manage your laboratory management.
+This web application assist to manage your laboratory member.
 Now you can use the following functions on this application.

 1. Laboratory room member management
-2. Posting the page any topic
+2. Post the article with markdown supported
-3. Managing your todo
+3. Managing your todo with markdown supported

 In the future, we will provide following functions on this application.